 Step two: Remove the brackets

-Start by removing the brackets from the headrail and make a note of how they clip in and out as this will help for later.
+For shades with a sidewinder mechanism, start by removing the brackets from the headrail and make a note of how they clip in and out as this will help for later.

 The brackets will need to be positioned at least 1.2 inches in from the ends of the headrail.
 Hold the headrail up to the wall and mark out where you would like the brackets to sit on the window frame.